Where To Pick Your Own Cherries Near Sydney

 More than just a cellar door and vineyard, Stockman’s Ridge is a family business in the picturesque and colourful wine region of Orange (3 and a half hours drive from Sydney) and also offers cherry picking!
 Following last year's devestating drought, they are optimistic their cherry orchard will have a bumper crop ready for harvest this November.
 No booking required.

 Address: 21 Boree Lane, Lidster.
 Call: 02 6365 6212.

-Website: Visit Stockman's Ridge on Facebook for the latest info
+Website: Visit Stockman's Ridge or find them on Facebook for the latest updates.

 This cheery cherry orchard south of Young (around 3.5 hours drive from Sydney) is great for picking.
-There is no entry fee, you simply pay $7.50 per kg that you pick, and they let you taste "in moderation" while you pick You can even just have a look around, take photos and have a feast on cherries with the special Pickers License which can be purchased for $5 that entitles you to eat as much as you want.
-50% of proceeds given to the Motor Neurone Disease (MND) Foundation.
-Three cheers for that!
+There is no entry fee, you simply pay $8 per kg that you pick, and they let you taste 'in moderation' while you pick You can even just have a look around, take photos and have a feast on cherries with the special $5 Pickers License which entitles you to eat as much as you want with proceeds given to the Motor Neurone Disease (MND) Foundation.
+No booking required.

 Address: Olympic Highway, Wombat, (02) 63 843 243